Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/quickstart/programming.md

 # Quickstart: Programming

-Programming in Rivals has the potential to make almost anything you can imagine, but this guide will just get you started.
+Programming in Rivals has the potential to make almost anything you can imagine, though this is only an introduction.

 The most common scripts for adding logic are [`update.gml`](/workshop_guide/programming/reference/scripts/event_scripts.md#update-gml) which runs every frame, and [`attack_update.gml`](/workshop_guide/programming/reference/scripts/event_scripts.md#attack-update-gml), which runs every frame that you are attacking.

-This section will take you through a bunch of tiny examples.
+This section will take you through some small experiments.

 Actually try them in game, and make your own experiments.
 As you [learn more about programming](/workshop_guide/programming/learning_path), the possibility space will explode.